ThePhD/ThePhD.github.io/_posts/2020-09-11-Editing the C Standard.markdown

 and I plan to keep it that way.

+There's also the use of `latexdiff` and other things to produce nice diffmarks.
+It works out pretty decently, albeit some of the difference marks are incredibly noisy.
+Not that it matters: as long as it highlights the general area of changes, it produces a pretty good proxy of "places to look for things that have changed".
+It does ignore new added files, which is why the lists at the beginning of the Working Paper that detail the list of documents added from each meeting.
 Having a nice LaTeX document with some really nice organization left to me by the last editor made the next part of this article the easiest...